DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 #### Global variable

-Select any global variables defined in [Synthetic Monitoring Settings][4] to add to your browser test's recording and click **Ok**.
-The local variable(s) defined from global variables appear above your test steps.
+Select any global variables defined in [Synthetic Monitoring Settings][4].

 #### Global variable - MFA

-Select any MFA global variables defined in [Synthetic Monitoring Settings][4] to add to your browser test's recording and click **Ok**.
-The local variable(s) defined from MFA global variables appear above your test steps.
+Select any MFA global variables defined in [Synthetic Monitoring Settings][4].

 This type of global variable stores time-based one time password (TOTP) secret keys, allowing you to test your MFA modules and MFA-protected workflows.
 For more information, see [TOTPs For Multi-Factor Authentication (MFA) In Browser Tests][5].